 For any recipe that has you flippin’ and flappin’ (pancakes, fish, burgers, roasted veggies, and much more), you’re going to need a spatula.
 A fish turner is useful for its low profile and angled edge.
 No fish required.

-There’s only so many times you’re willing to try to whisk something with a fork, just to realize an actual whisk will get the job done before your forearms start to ache.
+A whisk will come in handy lots of times along your cooking journey, and can often take the place of an immersion blender.
+There’s only so many times you’re willing to try to whisk something with a fork, just to realize an actual whisk will get the job done before your forearms start to ache — especially for that homemade whipped cream.

 5. Slotted spoon

-This handy tool allows you to enjoy noodles without the sauce or to fish out simmered vegetables from a pot of water.
+This handy tool allows you to enjoy noodles without the sauce, doubles as a fish spatula, and can do almost anything a wooden spoon does.

 6. Silicone Spatulas